Addiction recovery services are available in or near Chicago

 The Warning Signs of Addiction

 There is a range in the severity of substance problems, from mild to moderate to severe.
 People who abuse drugs or alcohol can experience serious consequences such as accidents, overdoses, crime, school problems, violence and suicide.
-Many people experience alcohol or drug abuse problems, but are able to stop using or change their pattern of use without progressing to addiction.
-There are several warning signs that reveal addiction’s presence in our life or life of someone we care about.
+Many people experience substance abuse, but are able to stop using without progressing to addiction.
+There are several warning signs that someone is an addict.
 The warning signs are physical, behavioral and psychological.
 Physical signs may include impaired coordination, change in weight, overall appearance and sleep patterns.
-Behavioral signs are likely to include loss of control over use, using to avoid withdrawal, increased tolerance for substance of choice and neglecting life responsibilities.
+Behavioral signs are likely to include loss of control over use, using to avoid withdrawal, and/or increased tolerance.
 Psychological signs may include emotional instability, lacking motivation, changes in personality and attitude.
-Although these signs of addiction are common, there are many more.
 Call (312) 465-4650 for the help you need.